 What is an Online Workstation Assessment?

-Our Chartered Physiotherapists will assess how you work and advise on the best layout of your equipment (screen, keyboard, chair, etc.), provide adjustments to your posture, and share desk-based exercises to keep your body moving.
+During the assessment our Chartered Physiotherapists will watch how you work looking at repetitive movements and posture.
+They will advise on the best layout of your equipment (screen, keyboard, chair, etc.), answer any queries that you have, provide adjustments to your posture, and share desk-based exercises to keep your body moving.

 Who are The Physio Company?